IBMStreams/sample.edge-app-control/README.md

 #### 4. Deploy application package to an Edge node
 ssh to CP4D Edge node chosen for deployment and perform the following steps.
 For more information, see the "Deploying using Edge Application Manager" topic.
 The values for the submission time variables from the application will be specified during deployment.
-1. edit horizon/userinput.json with editor of your choosing and add the following json to it.
+- Edit horizon/userinput.json with editor of your choosing and add the following json to it.

 ```
     {